Help & Support

 How to Generate a Report

-1. From the dashboard, click "Prepare for Appointment".
+1. From the dashboard (on a computer), click "Prepare for Appointment".

 2. Select which metrics to include (blood pressure, weight, heart rate, mileage).